-- (1) European Heritage Days event organisers in the programme's 48 participating signatories to the European Cultural Convention2; - (2) European Heritage Award/Europa Nostra Award winners; - (3) European Heritage Label sites.
+- (1) European Heritage Days event organisers in the programme's 48 participating signatories to the European Cultural Convention3: - (2) European Heritage Award/Europa Nostra Award winners; - (3) European Heritage Label sites - (4) Cultural Routes of the Council of Europe.

-All applicants must have hosted or organised at least one European Heritage Days event during at least one of the past four EHD seasons (that is, between 17 August 2019 and 31 October 2022).
+All applicants must have hosted or organised at least one European Heritage Days event during at least one of the past four EHD seasons (that is, between 15 August 2020 and 29 October 2023).

-It is also expected that applicants will plan to host or organise a European Heritage Days event during 2023.
+It is also expected that applicants will plan to host or organise a European Heritage Days event during 2024.